 7-8 Cup Food Processor

 With larger capacity comes more versatility.
 These food processors typically come with a feed tube that lets you process a wider variety of ingredients easily, as well as letting you slice and shred.
-The KitchenAid® 7 Cup Food Processor has one-click, twist-free bowl assembly and latched lid that makes this food processor easy to use, clean and store.
+The KitchenAid® 7 Cup Food Processor has a one-click, twist-free bowl assembly and latched lid that makes this food processor easy to use, clean and store.
 The disc accessories included are cleverly designed for easy storage inside the work bowl for a seamless prep and clean up experience.

 9-11 Cup Food Processor

 This food processor is a powerful tool in any kitchen.
 Always versatile, you’ll be able to shred hard cheese, slice zucchini and puree sweet potatoes in larger quantities with this appliance.
 Use the 9 Cup Food Processor from KitchenAid for all sorts of culinary creations, big and small.
 The rounded corners and smooth finishes means less food gets stuck in crevices, and you can load the work bowl and blades into the dishwasher for effortless cleaning.

 From slicing pepperoni for homemade pizza night to shredding cabbage for a summery slaw, you’ll be able to flex your culinary skills using this versatile, large capacity kitchen helper.
 Let your creativity flourish using the KitchenAid® 13 Cup Food Processor.
 The 3-in-1 feed tube can handle ingredients of different sizes and shapes, which helps you cut down prep time.
 It also features an all-in-one storage solution, which makes storing a piece of cake.
 For even more flexibility, the 13-Cup Food Processor with Dicing Kit includes accessories that let you chop, shred, precision slice, dice, knead, mix and puree everything from fresh veggies to cheeses, doughs, sauces, salsa and so much more.